nicolesmithdev/mixology/README.md

 ## Changelog

+June 13, 2022

+-   Fix: Add additional padding around clear search icon for mobile UX

 June 12, 2022

--   Replace SVG icons with Material Design Icons library
+-   UI: Replace SVG icons with Material Design Icons library
--   Show "Reset Filters" button at all type, but add disabled styling when no filters are selected
+-   UI: Show "Reset Filters" button at all type, but add disabled styling when no filters are selected

 May 20, 2022